My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 Note – I have an exclusive

-30% off code 60% deal for HostGator plans.
+40% off code up to 60% off deal for HostGator plans.
 Normal affiliates get a 25% off code to offer their readers, but I asked for more and you get to reap the benefits!

 Choose a plan and you’ll be at this screen:

-Here, you’ll enter the domain name aka your blog’s web address.
-The first couple you might already be taken.
+Next, you’ll enter the domain name aka your blog’s web address.
+The first couple you enter might already be taken.
 Don’t get discouraged!
 There are still great, unclaimed domain names out there!